arpitkanani/EDA/README.md

 ## **5. Algerian Forest Fire Dataset - EDA and Feature Engineering**
 - other details in the file.
+- For check code of End to End project of this Dataset for predict FWI check **forest-fire repo**

 # 🧠 Skills Demonstrated
 - Data Cleaning & Preprocessing